 Power Mode

-Weissr's power mode provides an extended grid view of all requests and their associated properties.
+A custom view based on Power Mode provides an extended grid view of all requests and their associated properties.
 This grid is designed for users who want a comprehensive and detailed snapshot of their request data, enabling deep investment performance analysis.

-💡 Power mode is ideal for users who need to slice and dice data or manage a large volume of requests efficiently.
+💡 Power Mode is ideal for users who need to slice and dice data or manage a large volume of requests efficiently.

 Built-in filtering and sorting in the grid